 Boxwood Blight, a new disease of boxwood (Buxus species), was detected in Virginia, North Carolina and many other states in 2011.
 This disease is caused by the fungus Cylindrocladium pseudonaviculatum.
 Infected boxwoods in both nurseries and landscapes exhibit leaf spots, black stem cankers, defoliation and death.
 It has been detected in South Carolina in Florence County.
-If boxwoods on your property have similar symptoms, contact the Plant Problem Clinic or your local Department of Plant Industry Inspector immediately.
+If boxwoods on your property have similar symptoms, contact the Plant and Pest Diagnostic Clinic or your local Department of Plant Industry Inspector immediately.
 Before sending samples, make sure your shrubs are indeed boxwoods and not Japanese hollies.
 For more information about Boxwood Blight, click here.

 This is a vascular wilt disease of red bay (Persea borbonia) vectored, or spread, by an Asian ambrosia beetle.
 The epidemic first started in 2003, and since then much of our native red bay has been killed by this disease.
 It has been detected in about half of the counties in South Carolina, in the midlands and coastal areas.
 For more information on Laurel Wilt, refer to The Nature Conservancy's 'Don't Move Firewood' website by clicking here.

 Date Palm Lethal Decline - a threat to our South Carolina State Tree

 A new, lethal disease of cabbage palm (Sabal palmetto), our state tree, was detected in Florida in 2008.
 It has also been called Texas Phoenix Palm Decline.
 This disease is caused by a bacteria-like pathogen called a phytoplasma.
 It has not yet been detected in South Carolina palms.
 For more information on Date Palm Lethal Decline, refer to information published by Texas A&M University by clicking here.